 Liquidity Risk: Liquidity risk exists when particular portfolio investments are difficult to purchase or sell.
 To the extent that a fixed income Underlying Fund holds illiquid investments, the fixed income Underlying Fund's performance may be reduced due to an inability to sell the investments at opportune prices or times.
 Liquid portfolio investments may become illiquid or less liquid after purchase by a fixed income Underlying Fund due to low trading volume, adverse investor perceptions and/or other market developments.
 Liquidity risk includes the risk that a fixed income Underlying Fund will experience significant net redemptions at a time when it cannot find willing buyers for its portfolio securities or can only sell its portfolio securities at a material loss or at increased costs.
-Liquidity risk can be more pronounced in periods of market turmoil or in situations where ownership of shares of the VA Global Moderate Allocation Portfolio are concentrated in one or a few investors.
+Liquidity risk can be more pronounced in periods of market turmoil or in situations where ownership of shares of the Portfolio are concentrated in one or a few investors.

 Operational Risk: Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
 Various operational events or circumstances are outside the Advisor's control, including instances at third parties.
-The VA Global Moderate Allocation Portfolio, Underlying Funds, and the Advisor seek to reduce these operational risks through controls and procedures.
+The Portfolio, Underlying Funds, and the Advisor seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks.

-Cyber Security Risk: The VA Global Moderate Allocation Portfolio's, Underlying Funds', and their service providers' use of internet, technology and information systems may expose the Portfolio and Underlying Funds to potential risks linked to cyber security breaches of those technological or information systems.
+Cyber Security Risk: The Portfolio's, Underlying Funds', and their service providers' use of internet, technology and information systems may expose the Portfolio and Underlying Funds to potential risks linked to cyber security breaches of those technological or information systems.
 Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the Portfolio, Underlying Funds, and/or their service providers to suffer data corruption or lose operational functionality.

-Other risks of the Underlying Funds are described in the Prospectus in the section entitled "Additional Risks of the Underlying Funds."
+Other risks of the Underlying Funds are described in the Prospectus in the section entitled "Additional Information Regarding Investment Risks."